Hyper-V server connection

-If a client hasn’t already been created for this Hyper-V host you’ll want to do that now.
-For additional info, see Creating a Client Configuration.
+If a client has not already been created for this Hyper-V host you will want to do that now.
+For additional info, see Create client configuration.

 Once the client is showing connected and ready we can now click Add Connection.
 A wizard will pop up which will guide you through the process of adding the Hyper-V host.

 From the drop-down list, select the client that represents your Hyper-V host.

-If haven’t yet added the client, you’re given the option to Add New Client, which will take you through the Creating a Client Configuration wizard.
+If have not yet added the client, you are given the option to Add New Client, which will take you through the Create client configuration wizard.

 Edit existing Hyper-V server connection

 Click View Connections to open the connections dialog.

-From this dialog you have the ability to disconnect, reconnect or completely remove a connection.
-To view further information about a particular connection select Properties from the context menu.
+From this dialog you have the ability to disconnect, reconnect, or completely remove a connection.
+To view further information about a particular connection, click Properties from the context menu.

 The Connection Properties dialog gives more in-depth information about a connection.
-From this dialog you can also edit address information (not editable if connected), view Host connection properties and number of hosted VMs.
+From this dialog you can also edit address information (not editable if connected), view the host connection properties and number of hosted VMs.